 You may only assign your tenancy with our prior written consent, which will not be unreasonably withheld.
 You would normally be expected to end your tenancy if you were leaving the property, so we will look at the reason for you leaving.
-The person who you wish to assign the tenancy to must have lived in the property as their only or principal home for 12 months and we need to have known that they were living there for at least 12 months.
+The person who you wish to assign the tenancy to must have lived in the property as their only or principal home for six months.
 They must agree to the assignation and that they will take on all the rights and responsibilities of the tenancy.